PrivSec-dev/privsec.dev/content/posts/macos/macOS Security Overview.md

 ## Standard User Account

 When you first set up your Mac, you will create an Administrator account that has powerful access to the OS.
-[Apple recommends](https://support.apple.com/guide/mac-help/set-up-your-mac-to-be-secure-flvlt003/mac) limiting the number of Administrator accounts on your machine and using a Standard user account when Aministrator prvileges aren't needed.
+[Apple recommends](https://support.apple.com/guide/mac-help/set-up-your-mac-to-be-secure-flvlt003/mac) limiting the number of Administrator accounts on your machine and using a Standard user account when Aministrator privileges aren't needed.

 You can [hide an administrator account](https://support.apple.com/en-us/102099) so you don't accidentally log into it.